Rohit-Agarwal-Khitchdee/EngagementManager/README.md

   You can read the comments inside 452.
   Open 471, then 472, then 473.
   The mode manager conatins a stack of modes
   and displays each modes disp_state in back to front order (bottom to top of stack).
   Close 473, close 472, close 471.
   Go back.
-  Now goto 682 disp_update and Ctrl-right
+  Now goto 682 disp_update and Ctrl-right.
-  Open 487
+  Open 487.
   Note that disp_update only calls the mode at the top of the mode stack, the current mode.
   Close 487 and go back.
   Close 673.
   So during execution stage, wxWidgets send key down and paint events to ModalWindow.
   ModalWindow delegates these to the modemanager
   which dispatches them appropriately to modes it manages.
   3(c).
-App exit -- Modal shutdown and app state serialisation
+App exit -- Modal shutdown and app state serialisation.
   When a modal app is ready to exit, it tells the wxWidgets app to shutdown
   which results in ~ModalWIndow being called.
   Open 667. ~ModalWindow calls modal_exit().
   Ctrl_right to modal_exit().
   Open 8756 and then 8759.
   modal_exit serializes the mode manager and all the modes it contains to a state file.
   Next time the app is launched, it reads state from this file
   to reload the last operational state of the app.
   It also free's the mode manager which in turn free's all the modes it contains.
   The mode manager and the modes are all created on the heap.
   Close 8759.
 Close 8756 and go back.
   Press Escape to exit the app.
   Then relaunch the app.
 You should be back where you left off.

 4. Inside Modal -- Modes of Operation and User Intents